jdhiggins/random-art/README.md

-Welcome to Random Art
+Welcome to Random Art!!

-to run the program, open your terminal and run python3 create-art.py.
+To run the program, open your terminal and run python3 create-art.py.

 If you'd like to run more than one gen at once, add -n and the number you'd like to make.
 For example: python3 create-art.py -n 5 will make 5 random drawings at once.